Abhishekkumarsharma1001/Text-editor/README.md

 - This Text Editor was developed by 😎[Abhishek Kumar Sharma](https://www.linkedin.com/in/abhishek-kumar-sharma-3b2bb0213).

 **License:**
-- This project is licensed under the [License Name].
+- This project is licensed under the [MIT License].
 See the LICENSE file for details.

 **Contact:**
 - For any inquiries or feedback, please contact [Your Email Address].